-- 1. Just as families are members of IFSP and IEP teams, they are critical to the assessment team (Bagnato & Neisworth, 1991), tell us: "Early childhood assessment is a flexible, collaborative decision-making process in which teams of parents and professionals repeatedly revise their judgments and reach consensus....". - COS ratings rely on information about a child's functioning across situations and settings.
+- Just as families are members of IFSP and IEP teams, they are critical to the assessment team (Bagnato & Neisworth, 1991), tell us: "Early childhood assessment is a flexible, collaborative decision-making process in which teams of parents and professionals repeatedly revise their judgments and reach consensus....". - COS ratings rely on information about a child's functioning across situations and settings.
 Parental input is crucial: family members see the child in situations that professionals do not.
 The rest of the team will need to learn what family members know about the child - what the child does at home, at grandma's house, in the grocery store, etc. - 3.
 As members of the IFSP or IEP team, families are natural participants in the COS rating discussion.
 Their role in the rating is as an expert of their child, while other members of the team will know child development and the skills and behaviors expected at various age levels.
 Programs and individual teams not including the family in the rating process will need to maximize the role of family as information-provider in order to make the COS rating. - 4.
 Whether or not families participate in the rating discussion, professionals will need to be able to explain to families why the rating is being done and what it means.

 Several states and programs have developed brochures and letters that describe the outcomes measurement system for families.
-Please go to our website: www.the-eco-center.org and look under "State-developed materials" and "Informing parents about outcomes".